JamesH003/Rocket-Game/README.md

 - [Space Mono](https://fonts.google.com/specimen/Space+Mono) was used for the primary headers and titles and all text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used on the site, such as the home, mute/unmute and reset icons in the top-right corner of the quiz page.

 ## User Stories